ryan-mcclue/unsw/gens4015/course-notes.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
-# Week 1 - Astrophysics
+# Week 1 - Astrophysics - Space Time
 The milky way orbits a black hole

 The three-body problem refers to the difficulty in resolving the orbital paths of 3 objects